 These daily affirmations help children see positive aspects of their lives they haven’t recognized before after some probing and discussing9.

 Sometimes children get into a negative self-talk trap.
 Using phrases such as “I’m stupid,” “I’m never going to be good at math,” or “Everyone but me can handle this.”, they are talking down to themselves.

-Teach kids positive thinking skills by replacing negative thinking patterns with positive affirmations in everyday life10.
+Teach kids positive thinking skills by replacing negative thinking patterns with positive phrases10.